duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

     </figure>
 </figure>

-Also there situations thay SLAM and semantic can help each other to
+Also there are situations that SLAM and semantic can help each other:

 <figure class="flow-subfigures">
     <figcaption>SLAM and Semantic helps each other!</figcaption>